Denture Implants in North Shore, IL

 - Youthful Appearance: Bone density deteriorates when a tooth and its root are gone, which can cause a prematurely aged appearance.
 Dental implants are secured in place within the bone of the jaw or skull, prompting additional bone growth and increased bone density—this means your face structure stays looking strong and youthful for longer!

-Dr. Mantis and his skilled team keep up-to-date on the latest innovations and advances in dental technology involving implant dentures.
+Dr. Mantis, DDS, and his skilled team keep up-to-date on the latest innovations and advances in dental technology involving implant dentures.
 You can trust our practice to give you the highest quality of care and attention when placing your permanent dentures.

 Removable Implant Supported Dentures vs. Permanent Dentures